OpenMaine/maineballot/_posts/2021-11-02-Q3_RightToFood.md

 ## Cons
 The primary arguments against this referendum are:
-* Maine already has $110.53 million in outstanding bond debt that this will add to and it could lead to increased taxes.[^3]
 * It could infringe on seed patents.[^3]
 * Some believe the language is too vague.[^3]
 * It could allow people to sidestep existing regulations related to things like animal welfare, pollution, local ordinances, or public safety.[^3]